mateuszanella/php-archive-stream/docs/USAGE.md

 ## Creating Archives

-To create an archive, you can use the `create` method of the ArchiveManager.
+To create an archive, you can use the `create` method of the `ArchiveManager`.
 This method accepts the desired destination path, and an optional format string.

 ```php
 /**